ptavarez/tic_tac_dro_project/README.md

 After:

 Completed the authentication process!
 Everything went pretty smooth until I got to the change password section.
 I was able to create a successful curl request, but when I started working on the web app, I kept receiving an error message "Uncaught TypeError: Cannot read property 'id' of undefined."
 Turns out I wasn't storing tokens and IDs in the store.js file.
 The legend, William, pointed that out to me and led me in the right direction to fixing the problem.
 After that, creating a sign out web page was fairly simple.

-## Game UI
+## Game UI (Feb 9)

+Before:

+Finally!
+This is the part I've been looking forward to...
+Actually making the damn thing.
+I'm excited to start this part of the project, but I know it's going to be the hardest part thus far.

+The goal is to:
+- Design a game board
+- Add a click handler for when a space on the game board is clicked
+- If the user clicks on a valid space then add their X or O
+- Do not allow users to add an X or O to an invalid space
+- Do not allow users to add an X or O to any spaces after the game is over
+- Update the game engine when the game board is updated
+- Add messaging for the user when the turn changes
+- Add messaging for the user when the user clicks on an invalid space
+- Add messaging for the user when the game is over (win or draw)

+Easier typed than done though ^.^

 ## Game API